-At the ammonia and urea production plant in Kingisepp, start-up and commissioning of equipment has begun as part of the EuroChem North-West-2 project.
-Work is underway on water treatment plants and an automated system for managing sludge dewatering and wastewater clarification.
+At the ammonia and urea plant in Kingisepp, commissioning of equipment has begun as part of the EuroChem North-West-2 project.
+Work is underway on water treatment plants and an automated control system for sludge dewatering and wastewater clarification.

-The water treatment system will operate in a closed cycle, complying with modern environmental standards and energy saving standards.
+The water treatment system will operate in a closed cycle, meeting modern environmental standards and energy saving standards.
 Its capacity is designed to produce one million tons of ammonia and 1.4 million tons of urea per year.

 High-quality water treatment prevents scale formation and corrosion of equipment, reduces maintenance costs and maintains the energy efficiency of production.
 The company uses modern technologies that are relevant for the coming decades.